-Due to the current coronavirus outbreak, many of our seminars and workshops this term are cancelled.
-When possible these will be replaced by online seminars.
-Please check our website and Twitter feed for updates.
+Due to the onging coronavirus outbreak, many of our seminars and workshops next term will continue as online seminars.
+Please check our website listings and Twitter feed for updates.

 Tweets by @CEP_LSE

 This centre is funded by the Economic & Social Research Council